Sum-of-a-Batch/Sum-of-a-Batch.github.io/new_blender.md

   - Any SG or %ABV left blank is taken as zero
 - Repeat the steps above for Row 2
 - If you need more rows, press the "Add Row" button
-- After you've entered all your liquids, press the "Calculate" button
+- After you've entered all your liquids, you can:
+  - click "Blend" to see what it would be like to blend them together, or
+  - Enter a yeast tolerance and click "Ferment" to see that _and_ what would be the results of fermenting that mixture, with a yeast of that tolerance

 FUTURE PLANS:
-- use this, plus an input for yeast tolerance, to create a new batch planner page
 - output in largest volume unit actually used, or make it selectable
 - add _mass/weight_ units (kilos, grams, pounds, oz av, etc.) and calculate the volume
 - add way to designate a _desired total_ volume, and a row as what to adjust to "make it so"